Project Frequently Asked Questions (FAQs)

-All talks will be on Zoom.
+All talks will be virtual.
 Throughout the weekend there will be a Slack channel for everyone to be able to talk with one another easily.
 Teams will also be able to use any platform of their choosing to communicate with one another, such as Google Hangouts (free).

 For your project, you can use any data that is free, publicly available and not in violation of any company's terms & conditions.
 This means that you CANNOT use your own company's data, your personal data (such as your own Spotify For Artists data), data that is available to you through your university or data scraped from any website where their terms & conditions prohibit such activity.

 The only exception is if you are willing to and are legally able to offer up data to all participants.
 Meaning, if you are willing to give everyone read-only access to your YouTube data in case they also want to use it for their project, then you may use that data in your project.

 These restrictions are why we've worked to provide you with so many sources of data!
 If you have any doubts as to whether a data source is acceptable in advance or during the event, do not hesitate to ask.

 I can no longer participate in the project/hackathon, what should I do?

 Please cancel your registration by filling out this form: http://measureofmusic.com/cancel.
 You will receive a confirmation once your registration has been canceled (within approx. 2 business days).
 Once your registration has been canceled, if you wish to still be a spectator, you will need to re-register.

 I have more questions!

 Happy to answer them!
 Email us at [email protected].